AlshangitiJumana/gait_recognition_data_preperation/README.md

 ### Notes
 I recommend using a Kaggle notebook to run the code, as it provides free GPU access for up to 30 hours a week, which will significantly speed up the processing compared to running it on a CPU.

+## Acknowledgment
+I used the Gaitset code and paper as a reference in this project
+@ARTICLE{chao2019gaitset,
+  author={Chao, Hanqing and Wang, Kun and He, Yiwei and Zhang, Junping and Feng, Jianfeng}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={GaitSet: Cross-view Gait Recognition through Utilizing Gait as a Deep Set}, year={2021}, pages={1-1}, doi={10.1109/TPAMI.2021.3057879}}